Telephone poles dwindle in size the further away they are, and straight roads narrow to points on the horizon. That’s linear perspective at work.

-Have you ever found yourself walking beside a stream, or deep in the woods, when suddenly you stopped in your tracks, overwhelmed by a sense of the location’s uniqueness?
-It felt special, serene, and yet full of energy, right?
+Have you ever walked beside a stream, or deep in the woods, then suddenly stopped in your tracks, overwhelmed by a sense of the location’s uniqueness?
+It felt special and serene, yet also full of energy, right?
 What you stumbled on was a nexus, a power point in the earth’s crust.
 You might liken this to a shaded window that affords a glimpse of a deeper reality, or a slightly ajar doorway through which you feel the primal pulse of the earth.

-While these power points are scattered far and wide, science as defined by a dictionary does not recognize them.
+While these power points are scattered far and wide, science, as defined by a dictionary, does not recognize them.
 There are no books that will accurately locate them for you.
-Discovery of their reality, then, depends on each searcher’s degree of sensitivity and openness.
+Discovery of their reality, then, depends on each searcher’s sensitivity and openness.
 If you take the time to look deeper than first impressions, and if you allow yourself to sink into that looking without prejudgment, you increase the chances of discovering them directly for yourself.

 And these meandering lines mentioned earlier?
 They are nothing less than a network of subtle conduits connecting all the power points together.
 Although they can flow straight and true like perspective lines, more often than not they curve and twist, sometimes disappearing only to reappear miles away.